-After my death, I forgot that talking to one of the shades in town had advanced the plot, and so wandered pretty much aimlessly for a bit.
+After my death, I reloaded a save from just before entering town, and forgot that talking to one of the shades in town had advanced the plot!
+This meant I wandered aimlessly for a while.
 I found a castle to the northwest with a man guarding the door, who would not let me in.
 I eventually returned to the bespelled town and re-discovered that one of the ghosts was actually that games’ Cid, who gave us permission to pick up his airship parked and somehow hidden to the west.
-Inside, we discovered Refia, the blacksmith’s daughter, already waiting there and trying to hot-wire the ship.
+Inside, the party discovered Refia, the blacksmith’s daughter, already waiting there and trying to hot-wire the ship.
 She told us she no longer had the ring we were supposed to be looking for but that the the king in that castle had it… somehow.

 She joined the party, and we headed back to that castle, where the man let us in only to reveal he’s the only (apparent) survivor of another of the Djinn’s attacks.
 His now-ghostly king charged us with fixing the problem, and told us he didn’t have the ring.
-This plot point was from the original, so if I’m going to fault anything for this scavenger hunt, it’s the remake implying that Refia had stolen the ring in the first place, turning this into a daisy chain.
+This plot point was from the original, so if I’m going to fault anything for this scavenger hunt, it’s the remake, for implying that Refia had stolen the ring in the first place, turning this into a daisy chain.
 The king tells us that his daughter has the ring and has already gone after the Djinn herself.
 He then charged the man from the front door to go along with us.
-His name is Sir Ingus, our fourth party member, and like many a knight in RPGs and Final Fantasy included, he was armed with rags and a knife.
+His name is Sir Ingus, our fourth party member, and like many a knight in RPGs, he was armed with rags and a knife.

-With Ingus’ help we travelled up a lightly monster-infested tower in the castle to grab an undead killing sword before heading off to the Djinn’s real HQ to the north.
-We were divided from the HQ by a small body of water – pretty much the only reason we needed the airship at this point of the game.
-In fact, this airship could only fly over bodies of water, really no more remarkable than a canoe (despite our in-jokes).
-In many ways, it was akin to SaGa III‘s un-upgraded Talon, which can be no better than or even worse than the Float spell you have from the beginning.
-Except the Talon has heavy weaponry and is basically a floating command centre, making it far more valuable than our hovering canoe here.
+With Ingus’ help, we travelled up a lightly monster-infested tower in the castle to grab an undead-killing sword before heading off to the Djinn’s real HQ to the north.
+We were divided from the HQ by a small body of water, which was pretty much the only reason we needed the airship at this point of the game.
+In fact, this airship could only fly over flat land and bodies of water, really no more remarkable than a canoe (despite our in-jokes).
+In many ways, it was akin to FFLIII’s un-upgraded Talon, which can be no better than or even worse than the Float spell you have from the beginning.
+Except the Talon has heavy weaponry and is basically a floating command centre, making it far more valuable than our hovering canoe here!